For info on the thematic structure, see the introduction page.

 1.188 Athena's intervention

-Here, in Homer's "Achilles judgement", is his second choice: 'success' as represented by the goddess Athena.
+Here, in Homer's "Achilles judgement", is his second choice: "success" as represented by the goddess Athena.
 This means being a victor, getting the loot and living to enjoy it.
-Achilles takes it but he has yet to learn that he cannot have all of it.
+Achilles wants it but he has yet to learn that he cannot have all of it.

 1.195 Hera sends Athena to calm him

-Hera loves them both: this means both of them claim to be 'best of the Achaeans'.
+Hera loves them both: this means both of them can claim to be "best of the Achaians".

 1.212 Athena's prophecy (threefold gifts)